leo-seft/Learning-C/README.md

 Conditional Statements (if-else, switch)

 - Learn about the different types of conditional statements in C# (if-else, switch).
+  If-else statements work the same as JavaScript Switch statements work using Case as the if and default as else for example 'switch(year){
+  case 1 :{
+  Text
+  break
+  }
+  default:{
+  Text
+  break
+  }
+  }'
 - Understand how to use logical operators (AND, OR, NOT) in C# conditional statements.
 - Practice writing conditional statements to control program flow based on conditions.
-For example, create a simple program that outputs different responses based on the user input.
+For example, create a simple program that outputs different responses based on the user input. please see Day3-ConditionalsAndLoops

 Loops (for, while, do-while)

-- Learn about the different types of loops in C# (for, while, do-while).
+- Learn about the different types of loops in C# (for, while, do-while). for and while loops work the same as in JavaScript
 - Understand how to use break and continue statements in loops.
 - Practice writing loops to repeat code based on certain conditions.
-For example, create a program that prints out all even numbers between 0 and a value specified by a user.
+For example, create a program that prints out all even numbers between 0 and a value specified by a user. please see Day3-ConditionalsAndLoops

 Functions in C# (creating and calling)